 Adulting is hard — period, end of story.
 Juggling a career, social life, family and your own physical well-being is a lot to manage.
 One part of adulting that no one really talks about but is another very real struggle is finding a reliable dermatologist.
-Seeing a derm regularly is essential if you want to maintain beautiful and healthy skin, but it can be daunting to determine which one is right for you and confusing to know how often you need to visit one.
-To make the process easier, board-certified dermatologist and Skincare.com consultant Dr. Hadley King and board-certified dermatologist Dr. Caren Campbell offer their tips, below.
+Seeing a derm regularly is essential if you want to maintain healthy skin, but it can be daunting to determine which one is right for you and confusing to know how often you need to visit one.
+To make the process easier, board-certified dermatologists and Skincare.com consultants Dr. Hadley King and Dr. Caren Campbell offer their tips, below.

 Ask for Recommendations

 “Ask your primary care provider or a trusted friend for a recommendation,” says Dr. King.
 She also recommends visiting the website for the American Academy of Dermatology, which provides a list of board-certified dermatologists in your zip code.